VisualOps/cf-book/getting_started/rule.md

 ![](https://raw.githubusercontent.com/VisualOps/cf-book/master/images/rule_all.png)<br /><br />

 #### Rule list
 The resource list is located on the middle of the IDE.
 It shows all the rules, user can edit each rule after selected.
+Our backend scanner will stop when all the rules are in disable state.

 ![](https://raw.githubusercontent.com/VisualOps/cf-book/master/images/rule_list.png)